 4. I wrote my first book.

 By 2000, I had been in the business for more than 15 years and I was really sick and tired of the “conventional wisdom” from Wall Street.
 The wisdom seemed very much centered on helping Wall Street rather than Joe Investor.
-I wanted to write about that and market timing strategies that help investors safeguard their assets, but there were three problems:
+I wanted to write about that and alternative investment strategies that try to help investors safeguard their assets, but there were three problems:

 a.
 I didn’t know how to write that well.